palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 This section summarizes best practices for contributing to code repositories.

-*TL;DR: Reach out to the repository owners before making a pull-request, keep contributions focussed.*
+*TL;DR: Reach out to the repository owners before making a pull-request, keep contributions focused.*

 ### Discuss the scope of your contribution
 Whether contributing to a repository owned by your team, or to another team's product or library, the first step should